jpluben/jpluben.github.io/projects/project-1.md

 # What I have learned
 This project was one of the firsts where I worked with a group for coding.
 I was able to interact with my teammates in real time since we were creating the code while next to each other.
 A good portion of the project has taught me how java works.
 This project has also taught me how to work with others to organize and properly get tasks done.
 I was very excited at how this game turned out considering it was one of the first major coding projects that I worked on

+A demo of the project can be found linked here on [Youtube](https://youtu.be/kBpOlnwq6TI).